Experience the gift of nature in the palms of your hands.

 What is Mister Kokedama?

-We have expanded into retail!
+We’ve expanded into retail!

 Please remember, our inventory is always changing!
-If you have something specific in mind, reach out via email or Facebook/Instagram (@misterkokedama) and we will get back to you.
+If you have something specific in mind, reach out via email or Facebook/Instagram (@misterkokedama) and we will work with you to create the perfect kokedama.

 What is a kokedama?